 What do users NOT like about Red Light Therapy?

-Users don’t like that Red Light Therapy can create irritated skin.
+Users don’t like that it can create irritated skin.

 How do I contact Red Light Therapy customer service?